adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

   limiting network connections exclusively to the chosen email server.
 * Protection against unintentional leaks of critical user data is possible by setting an empty NetVM field for the corresponding qube.
 ***
+**[Whonix](https://www.whonix.org/wiki/Main_Page)**  is a desktop operating system designed for advanced security and privacy.
+Whonix mitigates the threat of common attack vectors while maintaining usability.
+Online anonymity is realized via fail-safe, automatic, and desktop-wide use of the Tor network.
+A heavily reconfigured Debian base is run inside multiple virtual machines, providing a substantial layer of protection from malware and IP address leaks.
+Commonly used applications are pre-installed and safely pre-configured for immediate use.
+The user is not jeopardized by installing additional applications or personalizing the desktop.
+Whonix is under active development and is the only operating system designed to be run inside a virtual machine and paired with Tor.

+Advantages

+* Based on Debian, which is well known for its security and stability.
+* Only connections through the Tor network are permitted
+* Servers can be run, and applications used anonymously over the internet.
+* DNS leaks are impossible
+* Malware with root privileges cannot discover the user's real IP address.
+* Threats posed by misbehaving applications and user error are minimized.

-**Tails** (which stands for ‘The Amnesiac Incognito Live System’) is probably the most well known privacy-focused distro however its features also make it a very secure OS .
+**[Tails](https://tails.boum.org/)** (which stands for ‘The Amnesiac Incognito Live System’) is probably the most well known privacy-focused distro however its features also make it a very secure OS .
 It can be run from a DVD in Live mode whereby it loads entirely into your system RAM and will leave no trace of its activity.
 The OS can also be used in ‘persistent’ mode where your settings can be stored on an encrypted USB stick.
 All connections are routed through the anonymity network Tor, which conceals your location.
 The applications in Tails have also been carefully selected to enhance your privacy and security.

 Advantages